abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 ## **Step 4:** Create the abcdesktop pods and services

-The abcdesktop.yaml file contains declarations for all roles, service accounts, pods, and services required by abcdesktop.
+The `abcdesktop.yaml` file contains declarations for all roles, service accounts, pods, and services required by abcdesktop.
+Apply it to the `abcdesktop` namespace with the following command:

-Run the command line

 ``` shell
 kubectl create -n abcdesktop -f https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/abcdesktop-{{ version }}.yaml
 ```

-You should read on the standard output
+The following output should appear on the standard output:

 ``` shell
 role.rbac.authorization.k8s.io/pyos-role created